Energy-efficient washing machines

 Washing machines use energy to heat the water and spin the drum.
 Discover the washing machines that wash clothes well while keeping energy costs low.

-Our washing machine lifetime-costs calculator will tell you what your machine will set you back to run, including the purchase price and energy costs.
+Our washing machine reviews will tell you which model will set you back to run, including the purchase price and energy costs.
 Our energy calculations are based on each washing machine being used three times a week to wash an 80%-full load of cottons.

 Washing machine energy costs

 Buy one of the most expensive-to-run washing machines and you could find yourself up to £80 a year worse off than if you'd bought an energy-efficient machine.
 Some machines will cost very little to run each year – just slightly more than £20 in some cases.
 But others will set you back significantly more – sometimes as much as £100 a year – based on being used three times a week to wash a cottons load at 40°C.

 But what you need to weigh up is that a washing machine with cheaper running costs won’t necessarily be any good at washing clothes.
 So, be sure to read our washing machines reviews.
 That way, you’ll give yourself the best chance of finding a great washing machine that also keeps running costs low.